Dr. Derek Fingler

 Mandy lives with her cats Peanut and Squishy and an energetic terrier mix named Charlie.
 In her spare time, she likes to curl up with a good book, go hiking, watch documentaries, and spend all the time she can with her family and friends.

-Keri recently graduated from Algonquin College’s Vet Tech program after doing her field placement with the Greenboro Veterinary Clinic.
-She was hired as a technician assistant/technician in training and is excited to further her education.
+Keri graduated from Algonquin College’s Vet Tech program after doing her field placement with the Greenboro Veterinary Clinic.
+She was hired as a technician assistant/technician in training and has successfully become a registered veterinary technician and is actively developing her skill sets.
 She happily shares her home with two dogs, Charlie and Shadow.

 Cassidy is a new graduate of the Algonquin College’s Veterinary Assistant Program and came to work with us after completing her course.
 She is always excited and interested in every animal that comes to our care and has been passionate about animal health since she was little.
 Her favorite thing about the Veterinary Medicine Field is being able to make the pet’s experiences friendly and fun, and putting a smile on our client’s faces.